 Before placing the lateral ensemble back into the tank, check that all laterals can be rotated to fit into the tank opening and that you have cleaned the tank out of any debris and old sand.

 You can now place the laterals and standpipe back into the tank and rotate the laterals about 90° degrees into the correct position.

-Step ten: Pour the sand back in the tank
+Step ten: Pour the sand back into the tank

 Pour the sand into the tank until the laterals are all covered.
-Be sure to pour the sand in gently so that you don’t lift the laterals and standpipe.
-It is usually recommended to fill the filter about three-quarters of the way.
+Be sure to pour the sand in gently, so you don’t lift the laterals and standpipe.
+I usually recommend filling the filter about three-quarters of the way.
 Make sure to follow the manufacturer’s instructions if you are unsure.
 Most tanks will provide markings for correct sand levels.

 Step eleven: Lubricate O-ring

 A good idea is to lubricate the O-ring on the multiport valve to last longer.